Kazgul1987/Pathfinder-Ui_2/patchnotes.md

+## v11.315.5151.1
+- Added compatibility with Monk's scene navigation.
+- - Improved visibility core ui scene navigation.
+- Fixed some errors and added of others.

 ## v11.315.5150.4
 - Improved Compatibility with Kingmaker Module and the Dark windows option.
 - Fixed a readability problem with Forien quest when deactivating the dark windows option